-When three-phase temporary generators are used on the Airport distribution system, it may be required to interchange the Generator A and C phase connection (i.e., connect Generator A phase to BWI Marshall C phase, B phase to B phase and C phase to A phase) to match the BWI Marshall system rotation.
+AC Generator electrical phase sequence must match plant and utility electrical phase sequence.
+When three-phase temporary generators are used on the BWI Marshall Airport distribution system, the generator will be connected to the quick connect breaker conductors in an ABC rotation.
+The following Table, "Switchgear, Substation and Quick Connect switches - Phase Rotation" shows that the quick connects for substations A1, B1, B2 and ST-BC have a rotation CBA.
+In order to keep the temporary generator connections consistent for all of the quick connects at BWI Marshall Airport, the A and C phase leads from the quick connect breaker for the A1, B1, B2 and ST-BC quick connect breakers have been switched.
 Temporary generator rotation shall be electrically tested by the Contractor prior to connecting to the BWI Marshall system.
-Generators connected to BWI Marshall 13.8 kV - 480 V unit substation emergency power quick connect systems shall be tested for proper rotation using the voltage phase sequence relay and associated generator rotation indicating light that is permanently installed on most substations.
-A substation Design Standard to be located at the substation and on the temporary generator connection point circuit breaker.
+Generators connected to BWI Marshall 13.8 kV - 480 VAC unit substation emergency power quick connect systems shall be tested for proper rotation using the voltage phase sequence relay and associated generator rotation indicating light that is permanently installed on the quick connect breaker in most substations.
+A substation quick connect sequence of operation placard is required by the MAA Substation Design Standard (Section 18.3.1) to be located at the substation and on the temporary generator connection point circuit breaker.
 This placard explains the use of the quick connect scheme including the generator rotation indicating light.